siamaksade/openshift-gitops-getting-started/README.md

 oc scale deployment spring-petclinic --replicas 2  -n spring-petclinic
 ```

 You would notice that the deployment momentarily scales up to 2 pods and immediately scales down again to 1 pod as Argo CD detects a drift from the Git repository and auto-heals the application on the OpenShift cluster.
+This behavior can be controlled by the [Self-heal](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/#automatic-self-healing) setting.

 In Argo CD dashboard, click on the **app-spring-petclinic** and then **App Details** &rarr; **Events**.
 You can see the event details of Argo CD detecting that the deployment resources is out of sync on the cluster and resyncing the Git repository to correct it.